open5e/open5e/source/running-a-game/diseases.rst

 This disease targets humanoids, although gnomes are strangely immune.
 While in the grips of this disease, victims frequently succumb to fits of mad laughter, giving the disease its common name and its morbid
-nickname: “the shrieks.”
+nickname: "the shrieks."

 Symptoms manifest 1d4 hours after infection and include fever and disorientation.
-The infected creature gains one level of exhaustion that can’t be removed until the disease is cured.
+The infected creature gains one level of exhaustion that can't be removed until the disease is cured.

-Any event that causes the infected creature great stress—including entering combat, taking damage, experiencing fear, or having a nightmare—forces the creature to make a DC 13 Constitution saving throw.
+Any event that causes the infected creature great stress---including entering combat, taking damage, experiencing fear, or having a nightmare---forces the creature to make a DC 13 Constitution saving throw.
 On a failed save, the creature takes 5 (1d10) psychic damage and becomes incapacitated with mad laughter for 1 minute.
 The creature can repeat the saving throw at the end of each of its turns, ending the mad